zephyrproject-rtos/zephyr/doc/kernel/usermode/usermode.rst

 User Mode
 #########

-This section describes how threads may be configured to run in user mode, and how permissions for these threads are managed.
+This section describes access policies for kernel objects, how system calls are defined, and how memory may be managed to support user mode threads.

+For details on creating threads that run in user mode, please see :ref:`lifecycle_v2`.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2

     kernelobjects.rst
     syscalls.rst